2018kathy/SFOflights-weather/README.md

 # SFOflights-weather

-This is a project for course Advanced R in Data Science.
+This is a project for Advanced R in Data Science course.